parilo/CarND-Path-Planning-Project/README.md

 [![Highway driving car autopilot planner demo](http://img.youtube.com/vi/v4lRn_nQXrE/0.jpg)](https://www.youtube.com/watch?v=v4lRn_nQXrE)

 This is project 1 of Term 3 of Udacity Self-Driving Car Nanodegree.
 The goal of the project is to plan maneuvers on highway in randomized environment.
 Environment contains other cars.
-Autopilot needs to be able to plan entire loop of 4.32 miles without experience total acceleration over 10 m/s^2, jerk that is greater than 10 m/s^3, other cars collisions and speed limit of 50 mph violations.
+Autopilot needs to be able to drive entire loop of 4.32 miles without experience total acceleration over 10 m/s^2, jerk that is greater than 10 m/s^3, other cars collisions and speed limit of 50 mph violations.

 ## Overview

-This highway planner which purpose is produce smooth trajectories for acceleration, deceleration, change lane and front car following maneuvers along with making decisions in changing highway environment is complex program that may contain following modules:
+This highway planner which purpose is produce smooth trajectories for acceleration, deceleration, change lane and front car following maneuvers along with making decisions in changing highway environment contain following modules:

 - Trajectory generator
 - Maneuver planner